psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 [Hampshire Telegraph - Monday 23 June 1823](https://britishnewspaperarchive.co.uk/viewer/bl/0000069/18230623/003/0001)

 TO BREWERS, CORN, WINE, AND SPIRIT MERCHANTS.
-A commodious PREMISES, where the above Business has been carried on for several Years.—A Free and Good-accustsmed PUBLIC-HOUSE, now in Full Trade.
+A commodious PREMISES, where the above Business has been carried on for several Years.—A Free and Good-accustomed PUBLIC-HOUSE, now in Full Trade.

 NEWPORT, ISLE OF WIGHT.
 TO be SOLD by AUCTION, by Mr. FRANCIS PITTIS, on Monday the 23rd day of June, 1823, at the Bugle Inn,. in Newport, at five o'clock in the evening,—All that valuable and extensive FREEHOLD PREMISES, also, an excellent and Good-Accustomed FREE PUBLIC-HOUSE, known by the name of THE GRAPES INN, situate in Upper St. James'-street, in Newport, in the Parish of Carisbrooke, late in the occupation of Mr. J. Steane, decd.